-A doctor of public health, commonly referred to as a DrPH, is a professional degree designed for public health practitioners.
+A Doctor of Public Health, commonly referred to as a DrPH, is a professional degree designed for public health practitioners.
 Both on-campus and online DrPH programs focus on the practical application of public health principles across a variety of fields—including communications, marketing, public policy and advocacy, economics, and more—preparing DrPH students for leadership roles in practice-based settings.
 An emphasis is placed on interdisciplinary collaboration, as public health professionals must often work as leaders or members of interprofessional teams focused on healthcare.

-A doctor of public health degree can give you the skills and knowledge to work as a leader or administrator in a variety of practice-based settings within the public, private, or academic sectors.
-Careers with a DrPH* include but are not limited to:
+A DrPH program can equip you the skills and knowledge to work as a leader or administrator in a variety of practice-based settings within the public, private, and academic sectors.
+Career options for professionals with a DrPH include but are not limited to:

-If you have a passion for public health research, a PhD in public health can equip you with the skills you need to make research-based contributions to the field as a scholar-practitioner.
+If you have a passion for public health research, a PhD in Public Health can prepare you with the skills you need to make scholarly, research-based contributions to the field.
 A public health PhD program will also provide you with the opportunity to contribute to the field through an original dissertation on a public health topic of your choosing.

 Whether online or on campus, public health PhD programs can mold you into an advanced researcher—well-versed in public health theory, methodology, research design, statistical methods, and more—equipped to help solve the world’s most pressing public health issues.

-Careers with a PhD in public health* include those listed above as well as the following:
+Careers for professionals with a PhD in Public Health include those listed above as well as the following:

 Once you decide which doctorate in public health you’d like to pursue, you’ll start the search for a program that meets your needs.
 Many students enrolled in a doctorate in public health program find that an accredited online university provides the freedom they need to juggle work and family commitments while pursuing rigorous academic coursework.